-- Open Anaconda Prompt or terminal and run: conda config --add create_default_packages PACKAGENAME1 PACKAGENAME2 - 2.
+- Open a terminal window and run: conda config --add create_default_packages PACKAGENAME1 PACKAGENAME2 - 2.
 Now, you can create new environments and the default packages will be installed in all of them.

 You can also edit the .condarc file with a list of packages to create by default.